Airbus (AIR) PT Set at €134.00 by Kepler Capital Markets

-Kepler Capital Markets set a €134.00 ($155.81) price objective on Airbus (EPA:AIR) in a report issued on Tuesday.
-The firm currently has a buy rating on the stock.
+Airbus (EPA:AIR) has been assigned a €134.00 ($155.81) price target by investment analysts at Kepler Capital Markets in a research report issued on Monday, Borsen Zeitung reports.
+The firm presently has a “buy” rating on the stock.

 Airbus SE provides aerospace products, services, and solutions in the Netherlands and internationally.
 The company operates in three segments: Airbus, Airbus Helicopters, and Airbus Defence and Space segments.
 The Airbus segment develops, manufactures, markets, and sells commercial jet aircraft of approximately 100 seats; and regional turboprop aircraft and aircraft components, as well as provides aircraft conversion and related services.